majdf4/autotyper/README.md

 (This is the same as running pip install pyautogui.)

 # macOS
-On macOS and Linux, you need to run python3:
+On macOS, you need to run python3:

 python3 -m pip install pyautogui

-If you are running El Capitan and have problems installing pyobjc try:

-MACOSX_DEPLOYMENT_TARGET=10.11 pip install pyobjc

 # Linux
-On macOS and Linux, you need to run python3:

-python3 -m pip install pyautogui

-On Linux, additionally you need to install the scrot application, as well as Tkinter:
+On Linux, you need to install the scrot application, as well as Tkinter:

 sudo apt-get install scrot